 With a mother who became a schoolteacher at a time when few women pursued higher education, the importance of education has always been emphasized in the Pederson family.
 Roland earned Bachelor’s and Master’s degrees from Northwestern Oklahoma State University in Alva.
 Prior to pursuing production agriculture full-time, Roland served as a Chisholm High School science teacher and as Kremlin-Hillsdale Middle School’s principal.

 As a lifelong resident of Senate District 19, Roland is dedicated to serving the interests and protecting the freedoms of Oklahoma families.
 Pro-life and pro-second amendment, Roland knows District 19 is home to some great Oklahomans.
-During his campaign, Roland will focus on four key areas: education, small business, agriculture and infrastructure.
+While in the Senate, Roland will focus on four key areas: education, small business, agriculture and infrastructure.

 Roland’s long history of community service includes 20 years on the Burlington Cooperative Association board of directors, 30 years on the Alfalfa County Farm Bureau board of directors, past president of the Burlington Lions Club, and service on the Alfalfa Electric Cooperative Round-Up board of directors.
 He was also appointed to serve on the Agriculture Diversification and Enhancement Board and was a member of the Class III Oklahoma Agriculture Leadership Program.